julianmc90/PlaceToPaySDK/README.md

 ## Getting Bank List

-To get the bank list use
+To get the bank list use, this is loaded from cahe each and refreshed each day

 ```php
 $placeToPay->getBankList();